Tax bracket: Individual income tax rates (residents)

 The above rates do not include the Medicare levy of 2.0%.

 Tax brackets in Canada

 Canada's federal government has the following tax brackets for the 2012 tax year (all in Canadian dollars).
-Note that the "basic personal amount" of $15,527 effectively means that income up to this amount is not subject to tax, although it is included in the calculation of taxable income.
+The "basic personal amount" of $15,527 effectively means that income up to this amount is not subject to tax, although it is included in the calculation of taxable income.

 Each province except Québec adds their own tax on top of the federal tax.
 Québec has a completely separate income tax.

 Provincial / Territorial Tax Rates for 2012:

 Tax brackets in India

 Income tax slabs applicable for financial year 2015–16 (Assessment Year- 2016–17)is summarized below:

 Tax brackets in Malaysia

 Malaysia has the following income tax brackets based on assessment year.